 We’re not the kind of travel bloggers that spout lies to convince you of our “perfect” lives—we’re here to keep it real.
 Here are a few more reasons we didn’t like traveling in Xinjiang, China.
 Keep in mind while reading that these views aren’t necessarily true for all of China–this is just us venting about Xinjiang itself.

 Traveling to Xinjiang from Kyrgyzstan?
 Check out this post on crossing the border between Kyrgyzstan and China!

 The Chinese government loves money.
 They love it so much, they’ll charge you up the wazoo for everything and anything.
 And I mean everything.

 Oh you want to see this purposeless little building?
 That’s 45 RMB ($6.50) please.
 An active mosque?
 70 RMB ($10).
 This lovely mountain lake?
 That’ll be 200 RMB ($28.50).

-It might be a side-effect of the suppression of Uyghur culture and people at the hands of the Chinese government… or perhaps we’re just scary lookin’ folks.
+It might be a side-effect of the suppression of Uyghur culture and people at the hands of the Chinese government – which has only gotten worse since we left – or perhaps we’re just scary lookin’ folks.
 Who knows?
 Everyone has their own experience, so yours may be different from ours.

 - Realize something is worthy of tourist visits.

 - Build a hideous 5-star hotel right next to it.